Frequently Asked Questions

-The school’s principal and campus-based leadership team, in collaboration with the nonprofit partner, will make decisions related to campus staff evaluation, work hours, assignment, job description, and duties at the school, all in accordance with the school’s charter.
-Employment decisions like termination or non-renewal must be done in accordance with District policy and procedure and all applicable laws.
-The district will be responsible for determining all salaries, compensation and benefits of district employees working at the schools.
+The school’s Principal and campus-based leadership team, in collaboration with the nonprofit partner, will make decisions related to campus staff evaluation, work hours, assignment, job description, and duties at the school, all in accordance with the school’s charter.
+Employment decisions like termination or non-renewal must be done in accordance with district policy and procedure and all applicable laws.
+The district will be responsible for determining all salaries, compensation, and benefits of district employees working at the schools.

 The partner organization will directly employ at least one staff person to oversee support for the school (e.g., professional development, school improvement strategies, mentoring, school leadership coaching, etc.) and to assist the partner organization’s governing board.
-If a change in leadership is ever needed at the school, the district will work closely with the nonprofit partner and the school’s community to select the school’s principal.
+If a change in leadership is ever needed at the school, the district will work closely with the nonprofit partner and the school’s community to select the school’s Principal.

 The role of the nonprofit governing board is to support the school with whatever the school needs to be successful, whether it be academic coaching, professional development, or new student learning opportunities, in collaboration with the nonprofit organization’s staff and in accordance with the school’s charter.
 The board will be comprised of community stakeholders and professionals with specific expertise that is aligned to the programs and strategies described in the charter.
 For example, the governing board for a nonprofit partner that is supporting an early childhood school model will have experts in early childhood development.
 Additionally, the nonprofit partner and school leadership team may decide to bring expertise to the governing board from other industries, such as law, engineering, communications, etc. The nonprofit governing board will largely act as advisors and strategic thought partners for the nonprofit staff and school leadership team.

-The mission, vision and core values of the school are defined in the school’s charter.
-As discussed above, an in-district charter school is a district public school that is authorized by the SAISD Board with enhanced autonomy in exchange for increased accountability.
+The mission, vision, and core values of the school are defined in the school’s charter.
+As discussed above, an in-district charter school is a district public school that is authorized by the San Antonio ISD board with enhanced autonomy in exchange for increased accountability.
 Educators interested in opening an in-district charter school must participate in a rigorous application process, and neighborhood schools must obtain the support of a majority of the school’s teachers and parents through a petition process to become an in-district charter school.
 The role of the nonprofit partner is to support the school staff in achieving the mission, vision, and core values that are outlined in the school’s charter application.
 The charter also empowers the school to determine its academic programming, extra-curricular activities and curriculum (subject to state standards), length and design of the school day, calendar, professional development, and other school-based programming.
-Ultimately the SAISD Board will hold the school-based leadership team and nonprofit partner’s governing board accountable for implementing and refining the school’s charter.
+Ultimately the SAISD board will hold the school-based leadership team and nonprofit partner’s governing board accountable for implementing and refining the school’s charter.

-All schools with a Senate Bill 1882 partnership must participate in the Annual Call for Quality Schools and receive approval from the SAISD Board of Trustees to become an in-district charter school.
-The SAISD Board will grant autonomies to in-district charter schools and their nonprofit partners in the areas of time, talent, and resources, in accordance with SAISD board policy EL(LOCAL).
+All schools with a Senate Bill 1882 partnership must participate in the Annual Call for Quality Schools and receive approval from the San Antonio ISD Board of Trustees to become an in-district charter school.
+The SAISD board will grant autonomies to in-district charter schools and their nonprofit partners in the areas of time, talent, and resources, in accordance with SAISD board policy EL(LOCAL).
 Through the Annual Call, schools are encouraged to request a wide range of autonomies that have been shown to improve operational efficiency and academic outcomes at the campus level.
 Focus areas may include professional development, curriculum, school calendar, scheduling, staffing, and resource allocation.
 A detailed list of potential autonomies available to approved in-district charter applicants can be found here.

-The district is responsible for providing the same services that it provides to other district schools, including, but not limited to:
+The district is responsible for providing the same services that it provides to other district schools, including but not limited to:

 - Ongoing collaboration opportunities with the district’s instructional support departments, including Teaching and Learning, Special Education, and Research and Evaluation;